roblevintennis/the-learn-d-developer-design-patterns/chapters/03_observer.md

 "My implementation of square root should be same as Java's");
 ```

-_In this chapter, we are focusing on using TDD to unit test our Observer implementation thus leaving out many other important types of testing: [Integration Testing][integration_testing], [Systems Testing][system_testing], [Stress Testing][stress_testing], etc. In a real system, you will ideally have a suite of complimentary tests that include all of the aformentioned within an [Continuous Integration System][ci].
+_In this chapter, we are focusing on using TDD to unit test our Observer implementation thus leaving out many other important types of testing: [Integration Testing][integration_testing], [Systems Testing][system_testing], [Stress Testing][stress_testing], etc. In a real system, you will ideally have a suite of complimentary tests that include all of the aforementioned within an [Continuous Integration System][ci].
 You should also consider using a tool to measure your [test code coverage][code_cov]._

 ### Testing both the "happy" and "sad" paths